JoaoHenriqueBarbosa/MemBot/README.md

 ## Technologies Used

-- Frontend: React, TypeScript, Vite, Tailwind CSS
+- Frontend: React, TypeScript, Vite, Tailwind CSS and shadcn/ui
-- Backend: Node.js, Express.js, TypeScript
+- Backend: Bun, WebSocket (Native), REST API (From Scratch)
 - Database: PostgreSQL
-- AI Model: Ollama (for local AI processing)
+- AI Backend: Ollama (for local AI processing)
+- AI Model: Gemma2 by default, but can be changed in the `packages/server/.env` file
 - Containerization: Docker

 ## Prerequisites